bigbio/proteomics-sample-metadata/README.md

 ## Code of Conduct

-As part of our efforts toward delivering open and inclusive science, we follow the https://www.contributor-covenant.org/version/2/0/code_of_conduct/[Contributor Convenant Code of Conduct for Open Source Projects].
+As part of our efforts toward delivering open and inclusive science, we follow the [Contributor Convenant Code of Conduct for Open Source Projects](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).

 ## Copyright notice